KohlbacherLab/dnpm-dip-deployment/README.md

 #### Play HTTP Server

-The Play HTTP Server the backend application runs in is configured via file `production.conf`.
+The Play HTTP Server the backend application runs in is configured via file [`production.conf`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/backend-config/production.conf).
 The template provides defaults for all required settings.

 #### Logging

 Logging is based on [SLF4J](https://slf4j.org/).
-The SLF4J implementation used by the Play Framework is [Logback](https://logback.qos.ch/), which is configured via file `logback.xml`.
+The SLF4J implementation used by the Play Framework is [Logback](https://logback.qos.ch/), which is configured via file [`logback.xml`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/backend-config/logback.xml).
 The default settings in the template define a daily rotating log file stored in sub-folder `/logs` of the docker volume bound for persistence (see above).
+You might consider removing/deactivating the logging [appender to STDOUT](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/backend-config/logback.xml#L30)

 #### Application Config

-The Backend application itself is configured via `config.xml`.
+The Backend application itself is configured via [`config.xml`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/backend-config/config.xml).
 The main configuration item is the type of Connector used for communication with external peer DNPM:DIP nodes.
 This file's template shows example configurations for both possible connector types.
 Simply delete the one _not_ applicable to your case.

 ##### Broker Connector